nodejs/node/deps/uv/README.md

 Windows users can also build from cmd-line using msbuild.
 This is done by running vcbuild.bat from Visual Studio command prompt.

-To have GYP generate build script for another system you will need to checkout GYP into the project tree manually:
+To have GYP generate build script for another system, make sure that you have Python 2.6 or 2.7 installed, then checkout GYP into the project tree manually:

+    mkdir -p build
     svn co http://gyp.googlecode.com/svn/trunk build/gyp

+Or:

+    mkdir -p build
+    git clone https://git.chromium.org/external/gyp.git build/gyp

 Unix users run

     ./gyp_uv -f make
-    make
+    make -C out

 Macintosh users run